Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Key Findings Guidelines

 \begin{itemize}

-\item Our findings reveal that compressed models are less robust than their uncompressed counterparts in software analytics tasks under adversarial attacks.
+\item textbf{Compressed models exhibit reduced adversarial robustness:} Our findings reveal that compressed models are less robust than their uncompressed counterparts in software analytics tasks under adversarial attacks.
 Across all compression strategies, pruning, quantization, and knowledge distillation, the \%ASR is higher for compressed models, indicating increased vulnerability.
 This suggests that while compression enhances efficiency and effectiveness \cite{shi2022compressing, shi2024greening, d2024compression}, it reduces the resilience of compressed models to adversarial attacks.

-\item While pruning and quantization offer better robustness than knowledge distillation, models compressed using these techniques still exhibit vulnerabilities to certain adversarial attacks, indicating that no single compression method consistently outperforms the others across all models and software analytics tasks.
+\item \textbf{No compression technique is universally robust: } While pruning and quantization offer better robustness than knowledge distillation, models compressed using these techniques still exhibit vulnerabilities to certain adversarial attacks, indicating that no single compression method consistently outperforms the others across all models and software analytics tasks.
+To further investigate this behavior, we manually inspected 20 adversarial code examples from the vulnerability detection task.
+This analysis revealed heterogeneous behavior across compression techniques.
+In some cases, the pruned model preserved correct predictions under adversarial perturbations, while the quantized and knowledge-distilled models did not.
+In other cases, the quantized model maintained robustness, whereas the pruned and knowledge-distilled models misclassified the same modified code.
+These observations reinforce our central claim that robustness under compression is both task-dependent and instance-dependent.

-\item The effectiveness of compression techniques varies across tasks; for example, quantized models are more robust in clone detection, while pruned models perform better in vulnerability detection.
+\item \textbf{Task-specific robustness differences are significant:} The effectiveness of compression techniques varies across tasks; for example, quantized models are more robust in clone detection, while pruned models perform better in vulnerability detection.
 Friedman Test results also confirm that the differences in model robustness among compression techniques are statistically significant, reinforcing the impact of compression choice on model behavior.

-\item Our results confirm a trade-off between model compactness and adversarial robustness: more aggressive compression techniques, such as knowledge distillation, significantly reduce model size but at the cost of increased vulnerabilities to attacks.
+\item \textbf{Clear trade off between compactness and robustness:} Our results confirm a trade-off between model compactness and adversarial robustness: more aggressive compression techniques, such as knowledge distillation, significantly reduce model size but at the cost of increased vulnerabilities to attacks.
 This supports the notion that smaller models, while efficient in terms of storage and computational cost, may be more susceptible to adversarial perturbations.